 - Lemon Juice

-- Fresh Dill (or dried – optional)
+- Fresh Dill – Or, dried.
+This is optional.

 How to Make Lemon Butter Sauce for Instant Pot Salmon